 - [1] Design standards.
-Access drives shall be designed to conform to the standards for "major private roads" in these regulations, including the standards contained in Table 3, Table 4, and the applicable cross sections in [Appendix B Street Standards](#). - [2] Rights-of-way.
+Access drives shall be designed to conform to the standards for "major private roads" in these regulations, including the standards contained in Table 3, Table 4, and the applicable cross sections in Appendix B Street Standards. - [2] Rights-of-way.
 The minimum right-of-way width for a "major private road" in Table 3 of Appendix B is not applicable to an access drive. - [3] Setbacks.
-There shall be no minimum setback required between an access drive and a structure. - (c) There are not proposed curb cuts off the access drive. - (d) Access drives shall remain private and shall not be maintained or repaired by the Town.
+There shall be no minimum setback required between an access drive and a structure. - (c) Curb cuts on the access drive must be separated by a minimum of 75 feet where possible and aligned with curb cuts on the opposite side of the access drive to the greatest extent possible. - (d) Access drives shall remain private and shall not be maintained or repaired by the Town.
 A note shall appear on the site plan: All internal access roads and driveways shall remain private and shall be maintained by the developer, lot owners, homeowners/condominium association, or road association and shall not be offered for acceptance, or maintained, by the Town of Windham unless they meet all municipal street design and construction standards at the time of offering.